Algebraic Riccati equation

 Though generally this equation can have many solutions, it is usually specified that we want to obtain the unique stabilizing solution, if such a solution exists.

 Origin of the name

 The name Riccati is given to these equations because of their relation to the Riccati differential equation.
 Indeed, the CARE is verified by the time invariant solutions of the associated matrix valued Riccati differential equation.
-As for the DARE, it is verified by the time invariant solutions of the matrix valued Riccati difference equation (which is the analogue of the Riccati differential equation in the context of discrete time LQR).
+As for the discrete-time algebraic Riccati equation, or DARE, it is verified by the time invariant solutions of the matrix valued Riccati difference equation (which is the analogue of the Riccati differential equation in the context of discrete time LQR).